SauravUpadhyaya/A-Study-on-Traffic-Crash-Analysis-Using-Virtual-Machines-and-Apache-Spark/README.md

-Example 2: Fatal Crashes: Cyclists (link)
+Example 2: Fatal Crashes: Cyclists

 <img width="463" height="312" alt="Screenshot 2025-10-08 at 9 28 51 PM" src="https://github.com/user-attachments/assets/54da7e06-0805-4cca-b5f6-c465edd8db9f" />

 In the above figure,  I see the number of blue markers representing the death of the Cyclists.

-Example 3: Fatal Crashes: Pedestrians (link)
+Example 3: Fatal Crashes: Pedestrians

 <img width="351" height="325" alt="image" src="https://github.com/user-attachments/assets/fe43675b-a7ed-403f-8434-9b9b5d905b1d" />

 In the above figure, I see the red clusters representing the different cities in Chicago.

-Example 4: Fatal Traffic Accidents Analysis (link)
+Example 4: Fatal Traffic Accidents Analysis

 <img width="614" height="346" alt="Screenshot 2025-10-08 at 8 43 05 PM" src="https://github.com/user-attachments/assets/0100c9e4-b008-4095-9f56-ab72e5174093" />

 In the above figure, I see that the fatal crashes are clustered in certain areas in which age groups and road conditions are key factors.